-During the month of July, a group of recent Arava Institute alumni lived in Jisr az-Zarqa in the North of Israel to learn Arabic and enjoy a first-hand experience of life in a Palestinian-Israeli town.
+During the month of July, a group of recent Arava Institute alumni lived in Jisr az-Zarqa in the North of Israel to learn Arabic and enjoy a first-hand experience of life in a Bedouin town.
 Danielle Golan shared with us some thoughts on the process through which they went.

 The year that I spent at the Arava Institute was one of the most eye-opening, meaningful and challenging years of my life thus far.
 Not only were the academic courses insightful and incredibly interesting, the student body quickly transformed into a community of people from many different walks of life, growing and learning from one another.
 I developed a deeper understanding of my identity and myself by reflecting on the stories and identities of my fellow classmates, my friends.

 Near the end of my second semester, many of us dwelled on a similar question: How and where can we continue this learning process, where do we go after our time at the Institute?
 It quickly became obvious to the majority of the Jewish Israeli students that the most important step to take is to invest time and energy into learning Arabic.
 The inability to speak with another in their mother tongue will hinder most productive communication, and communication is key.

 The idea of learning Arabic in an intensive, immersive manner excited all of us greatly and eased the pain of the semester coming to an end, knowing that at least thirteen of us would continue living and learning together for another month.